yhirose/cpp-peglib/README.md

 You can also try the online version, PEG Playground at https://yhirose.github.io/cpp-peglib.

-The PEG syntax is well described on page 2 in the [document](http://www.brynosaurus.com/pub/lang/peg.pdf) by Bran Ford. *cpp-peglib* also supports the following additional syntax for now:
+The PEG syntax is well described on page 2 in the [document](http://www.brynosaurus.com/pub/lang/peg.pdf) by Bryan Ford. *cpp-peglib* also supports the following additional syntax for now:

   * `'...'i` (Case-insensitive literal operator)
   * `[^...]` (Negated character class operator)